 1) How long will it take to process my free school meals application?

 All data is submitted to our eligibility checking provider once a week and the results are usually returned to Ipswich Academy within 48 hours.
 We aim to inform parents within two working days of receiving a definite positive or negative result.
-If the result we received from our provider is “pending” this is usually due to the ongoing assessment of a benefit application by the government.

 2) Will applying for or receiving free school meals affect my benefits payments?